 - Edgestitch the pocket in place along both sides and across the bottom.
 Remember to pivot at the corners.

-- To turn this one large pocket into two generous pockets, topstitch a double center seam.
+- To turn this one large pocket into two generous pockets, Topstitch a double center Seam.
 To do this, simply stitch approximately ⅛” to either side of the center crease line.
 If you are unsure of your precision following the crease line, you can draw in two lines to follow.
-However, you are working on the front of your apron; make sure your fabric pen/pencil is easy to remove.
+However, you are working on the front of your apron; make sure your marking pen/pencil is easy to wipe away or is the type that will vanish with exposure to the air or the heat of an iron.

 - Find the 9″ x 5″ pocket piece.